APIL accreditation provides a quality mark of competence and specialist expertise

 Individually accredited members must accrue 16 hours of APIL accredited personal injury CPD training annually.

-Find out how to accrue your CPD here:
+How to accrue your CPD

-You can report CPD to APIL by completing your online training log or downloading a
+You can report CPD to APIL by completing your online training log or downloading a training log form.

 Areas of work

-Accredited members may amend their areas of expertise at any time through the members’
+Accredited members can amend their areas of expertise at any time through the members’ area of www.apil.org.uk by clicking on My details.

 Revalidation

+All individually accredited members need to revalidate their accreditation status.
 Revalidation of an individual’s accreditation status is required every 5 years.
+Full details can be found on the Revalidation for individuals page.

 *Portal claims handlers do not appear in the online 'Find an injury lawyer' search.